hvianna/audioMotion-analyzer/README.md

 Toggles fullscreen mode on / off.

-Please note that fullscreen requests must be triggered by user action, like a key press or mouse click, so you must call this method from within a user-generated event handler.
+By default, only the canvas is sent to fullscreen.

-Also, if you're displaying the analyzer over other content in [overlay](#overlay-boolean) mode, you'll probably want to handle fullscreen on the container element instead, using your own code.
+You can set the [`fsElement`](#fselement-htmlelement-object) constructor option to a parent container, to keep desired interface elements visible during fullscreen.

-See the [overlay demo](/demo/overlay.html) for an example.
+?> Fullscreen requests must be triggered by user action, like a key press or mouse click, so you must call this method from within a user-generated event handler.

 ## Custom Errors